An Exhaustive Look at VISUAL ERP's Functionality

 How do I know this?
 I spent the first 13 years of my career in manufacturing.
 When I became plant manager, we decided to replace our home-grown systems (yes, plural) with a new, single integrated ERP package.
 I looked at a lot of ERP systems, read a lot of Infor VISUAL reviews (among others), and made my decision to purchase VISUAL.
 We went live with VISUAL six months later; a month after that we were using scheduling throughout the organization.

 About a year after we went live, I made a career change and became a consultant helping companies implement VISUAL.
-I’ve been involved with ERP ever since (about 20 years).
+I’ve been involved with ERP ever since (over 20 years).
 This article will be a deep-dive Infor VISUAL review based on my experience, but there are some areas I won’t touch on.

 Areas of VISUAL ERP I won’t be reviewing